webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 The solution is to define a custom box using the '''viewBox''' attribute.
-Doing so declares a set of abstract units for exclusive use within the graphic, which may bear no relation to the coordinate space within which the graphic appears, to which the SVG's '''width''' and '''height''' apply:
+Doing so declares a set of abstract units for exclusive use ''within'' the graphic, which may bear no relation to the outer coordinate space n which the graphic is presented, to which the SVG's
+'''width''' and '''height''' apply:

 <syntaxhighlight lang="xml">
 <svg width="300" height="100" viewBox="0 0 600 200">